Table of Contents

 6. CookinPellets 40PM Perfect Mix

-This product rated as one of the best hardwood pellets that you can use for smoking foods.
+This product is rated as one of the hardwood pellets that you can use for smoking foods.

 CookinPellets 40 PM Perfect Mix also only uses wood from the center of the log when making the wood pellets.
 Other companies may try to cut down on the price of making their pellets by using only bark.